-Geo-Sense is a 3-year development project that will address two key research questions: (1) How do we take the rapidly developing DAS technology and deploy it as an autonomous instrument?; (2) Is DAS technology effective at monitoring seafloor processes?
-Activities in year 2 entail the deployment of a DAS prototype instrument in early 2025, to coincide with field observations planned by Paull and colleagues in the head of Monterey Canyon (Seismosands).
+Geo-Sense is a 3-year development project that will address two key research questions: (1) How do we take the rapidly developing DAS technology and deploy it as an autonomous instrument?
+(2) Is DAS technology effective at monitoring seafloor processes?
+Activities in year 2 entail the deployment of a DAS prototype instrument in early 2025 to coincide with field observations planned by Paull and colleagues in the head of Monterey Canyon (Seismosands).
 DAS data acquired by the prototype and the MARS cable will be compared with the field data to assess if sedimentary flows can be detected and what information can be gleaned on their behavior.
 A second deployment is planned in late 2025 in the Santa Barbara Channel to assess the effectiveness of DAS at monitoring active methane seeps.
 Part of year 2 will be devoted to acquiring replacement parts for the portable DAS, integrating a hydrophone, developing machine learning algorithms for signal recognition, and evaluating the feasibility of new deployments in 2026.